 - ¼-1/2 teaspoon cayenne pepper optional

 - Then add tomatoes and their juices, corn, beans, tomato paste, cocoa powder, chili powder, cumin, salt, onion powder, and pepper.
 If using cayenne pepper, add it now.

-- Stir well, close lid, and set to pressure cook on high for 20 minutes.
+- Close and seal the lid.
+Set to pressure cook on high for 20 minutes.

-- Manually release the vent when finished pressure cooking.
-Open lid, stir well and add a splash of red wine vinegar and stir.
+- Complete a controlled quick release when finished pressure cooking.
+Open lid, stir well and add a splash of red wine vinegar (about 1-2 tablespoons).

 - If possible, let chili sit for 20 minutes to 2 hours before serving.
 Serve with sour cream, cheese, green onions, and jalapenos.
 If desired, add a pinch of cayenne pepper to individual bowls to increase spiciness.